adtzlr/felupe/docs/guide.md

 $$\bm{P}' = \bm{P} - p J \bm{F}^{-T}$$

 ## Axisymmetric Analysis
-Axisymmetric scenarios are modeled with a 2D-mesh and 2D element formulations.
-The rotation axis is chosen along the global X-axis.
-The 3x3 deformation gradient consists of an in-plane 2x2 sub-matrix and one additional entry for the out-of-plane stretch.
+Axisymmetric scenarios are modeled with a 2D-mesh and a 2D element formulation.
+The rotation axis is chosen along the global X-axis $(X,Y,Z) \widehat{=} (Z,R,\varphi)$.
+The 3x3 deformation gradient consists of an in-plane 2x2 sub-matrix and one additional entry for the out-of-plane stretch which is equal to the ratio of deformed and undeformed radius.

 $$\bm{F} = \begin{bmatrix} \bm{F}_{(2D)} & \bm{0} \\ \bm{0}^T & \frac{r}{R} \end{bmatrix}$$